aaronhktan/stm32-exploration/README.md

 - Type `arm-none-eabi-gdb <output-name.elf>`.
 - In GDB, `target extended-remote :4242`.
 - `load`, and then `continue`.

+For the Rust mini-project, build with `cargo build` in the appropriate `rust-blink` directory, and run with `openocd` and `cargo run`.

 ## Future
 - I intend to continue learning more about embedded programming with this series!
 A few fundamentals that I haven't had the time to include the basic communication peripherals (UART, SPI, I2C).